os-popt/pop-lso/documents/api/rechenberg-1+1-evolution-strategy.md

 ## Description

 **The canonical (1+1)-ES**, arguably regarded as a kind of *stochastic hill climbing*, was originally proposed by Rechenberg to solve black-box optimization problems, motivated by the biological evolution.
+For it, only the isotropic spherical normal distribution is used to mutate the single parent.
 In the evolutionary computation community, (1+1)-ES is particularly **of theoretical importance** for the rigorous convergence analysis owing to its simplicity.
 However, in practice, typically more advanced ES versions (e.g., CMA-ES, LM-CMA, and dd-CMA-ES) are used for large-scale black-box optimization.

 The basic idea of (1+1)-ES is very simple from the implementation perspective.
 In essence, it is just a *stochastic, iterative* search procedure: first initialize one parent randomly; then generate one offspring via adding normally distributed random noises to the parent (that is, mutation); finally select the better one (parent v.s. offspring) based on their fitness.
 Repeat the above *comparison-based* search procedure until one of termination criteria is met.